-I really like the idea of Apples TimeMachine Backups.
+I really like the idea of Apples TimeMachine backups.
 Plug in an external storage or even use some of your internal storage.

 Preparing the build

-First you have to install some build dependencies:
+First install the needed build dependencies:

 sudo apt install build-essential devscripts debhelper \ cdbs autotools-dev dh-buildinfo libdb-dev \ libwrap0-dev libpam0g-dev libcups2-dev \ libkrb5-dev libltdl3-dev libgcrypt11-dev \ libcrack2-dev libavahi-client-dev \ libldap2-dev libacl1-dev libevent-dev \ d-shlibs dh-systemd